-Three major groups of compounds have been proposed to interact or cooperate with Bet\v\1, two of which are pollen-derived: (i) flavonoids, (ii) phytohormones, and (iii) microbe-derived Toll-like receptor (TLR) agonists.
-In a previous study the glycosylated flavonoid quercetin 3-O-sophoroside (Q3OS) was found to co-purify with Bet\v\1 from pollen and therefore reported as a physiological Bet\v\1 ligand.
+Three major groups of compounds have been proposed to interact or cooperate with Bet\v\1, two of which are pollen-derived: (a) flavonoids, (b) phytohormones, and (c) microbe-derived Toll-like receptor (TLR) agonists.
+In a previous study, the glyco-sylated flavonoid quercetin 3-O-sophoroside (Q3OS) was found to co-purify with Bet\v\1 from pollen and therefore reported as a physiological Bet\v\1 ligand.
 Phytohormones, including phytoprostanes and brassinosteroids, are low-molecular-weight compounds present in pollen extract.
-While the ability of Bet\v\1 to bind brassinosteroids has been demonstrated physical interactions with Bet\v\1 have not yet been reported for phytoprostanes.
-Phytoprostanes like E1 (PPE1) are functionally related to mammalian prostaglandins and possess Th2-skewing activity, making them of potential interest as a sensitization mechanism.
-Other ligands of interest include deoxycholate (DOC), a secondary bile acid generated as a microbial metabolic byproduct that is structurally similar to brassinosteroids on an an established model ligand for
+While the ability of Bet\v\1 to bind brassinosteroids has been demonstrated, physical interactions with Bet\v\1 have not yet been reported for phytoprostanes.
+Phytoprostanes like $E_1$ (PPE1) are functionally related to mammalian prostaglandins and possess Th2-skewing activity, making them of potential interest as a sensitization mechanism.
+Other ligands of interest include deoxycholate (DOC), a secondary bile acid generated as a microbial metabolic byproduct that is structurally similar to brassinosteroids and serves as an established model ligand for Bet\v\1.

-Bet\v\1.
 In addition, immunomodulatory microbial compounds (such as the TLR2 and NLRP6 agonist lipoteichoic acid, LTA, and the endotoxin lipopolysaccharide, LPS) have been proposed to interact with Bet\v\1.6,12-15